-The model adopted in the framework for decision making with limited information builds on the methods presented in the previous section and addresses the problem introduced in Section 2.
-The model consists of three main parts: observation, update of GP for regression, and optimization to determine next action.
-These three steps, shown in Figure 2 are taken iteratively to achieve the objectives in Problem 2.
-As a result of its iterative nature, this approach can be considered in a sense similar to the well-known Expectation-Maximization algorithm [3].
+The model adopted in the framework for decision making with limited information consists of three main parts: observation, update of GP for regression, and optimization to determine next action.
+These three steps, shown in Figure 1 are taken iteratively to achieve the objectives in Problem 1.
+As a result of its iterative nature, this approach can be considered in a sense similar to the well-known Expectation-Maximization algorithm [2].

-Figure 2: The main parts of the underlying model of the decision making framework.
+Figure 1: The main parts of the underlying model of the decision making framework.